 Retention & Disposal Schedules

-Disposition authorities that govern the removal of records from operational systems are applied to records on a systematic and routine basis in the course of the normal business activities of Corporate Records and Digitisation Services (CRDS).
+Disposition authorities that govern the removal of records from operational systems are applied to records on a systematic and routine basis in the course of the normal business activities of Records Services.
 No disposition actions are taken without first ensuring that the records are no longer required.

 Disposal authorities outline the minimum retention period for certain documents, which are classified as either being permanent (never to be destroyed) or temporary (to be destroyed at a later date).
 Some records have very long temporary retention periods (e.g.up to 70 years), and others are very short (e.g. 6 months).